 What is Arm’s Length Transaction?

-An Arm’s Length Transaction, also known as the Arm’s Length principle, is a transaction between two unrelated parties without any internal bias where both have equal bargaining power.
+Arm’s Length Transaction, also known as Arm’s Length principle, is a transaction between two unrelated parties without any potential for bias.
+Both parties have equal bargaining power and act in their own interests.

 Key Highlights

-- Arm-length Transactions are deals occurred between two independent parties who bargain equally.
+- Arm’s Length Transactions occur between two independent parties who bargain on an equal footing.

-- These transactions ensure that both parties value the assets at a fair price, provided the parties involved have an equal amount of information and act in their self-interest.
+- Such transactions ensure that both parties value the assets at a fair price, provided that the parties involved have an equal amount of information and act in their self-interest.

 - Deals between family members, close relatives, friends, and companies with cross holdings are not arm’s length transactions.